erkutbyrm/ENS491-Project/flask-server/docs/gene-id.md

 {
   "results": [
     {
-      "geneId": ID of query gene,
+      "geneId": "[ID of query gene 1]",
-      "position": position of phosphosite residue,
+      "position": "[position of phosphosite residue]",
-      "proteinSeq": phosphosite residue ±7 amino acids,
+      "proteinSeq": "[phosphosite residue ±7 amino acids]",
-      "probKinase": most probable 5 kinases in descending order with respect to their probabilities, "probability": prediction probabilities of the most probable 5 kinases, "kinaseFamily": families of the most probable 5 kinases, "kinaseGroup": groups of the most probable 5 kinases }, ...
+      "probKinase": "[most probable 5 kinases in descending order with respect to their probabilities]", "probability": "[prediction probabilities of the most probable 5 kinases]", "kinaseFamily": "[families of the most probable 5 kinases]", "kinaseGroup": "[groups of the most probable 5 kinases]" },
+    {
+      "geneId": "[ID of query gene 2]",
+      "position": "[position of phosphosite residue]",
+      "proteinSeq": "[phosphosite residue ±7 amino acids]",
+      "probKinase": "[most probable 5 kinases in descending order with respect to their probabilities]", "probability": "[prediction probabilities of the most probable 5 kinases]", "kinaseFamily": "[families of the most probable 5 kinases]", "kinaseGroup": "[groups of the most probable 5 kinases]" }
   ]
 }
 ```